HybridDog/playerplus/README.md

 API:

-Every second the mod checks which node the player is standing on, which node is at foot and head level and stores inside a global table to be used by mods:
+Every step the mod checks which node the player is standing on, which node is at foot and head level and stores inside a global table to be used by mods:

 - playerplus[name].nod_stand